ChillFish8/lust/README.md

 }
 ```

-We can see with the `original` size totals around 200KB which is is fairly reasonable with 0 compression PNG encoding and lossless webp formats.
+We can see with the `original` size totals around 200KB which is is fairly reasonable with zero compression PNG encoding and lossless webp formats.